smartergiving/foundation-website-template/README.md

 ## Usage

-For those familiar with Jekyll and Github Pages (or our current crush [Netlify](https://www.netlify.com/)), the template is fully compatible with the `github-pages` gem and the `safe: true` flag (i.e. does not use any plugins, etc).
+For those familiar with Jekyll and Github Pages, the template is fully compatible with the `github-pages` gem (i.e. does not use any plugins).

-For everyone else, **detailed instructions coming soon!**
+1. **Config File**: Enter your foundation's information in the appropriate fields in `_config.yml`.
+Do not remove any fields, simply leave them blank if not needed (e.g. twitter profile).

+2. **Navigation**: If you need to change the left handed navigation links, you'll need to adjust the HTML found in `_includes/nav.html`.
+Create new pages in the `pages/` directory to match any new links you create.
+Be sure to use lowercase and hyphens in the names if needed (e.g. use `our-story.md`).

+3. **Featured Projects**: The featured project cards are found in the `_featured-cards/` directory.
+Images are found in `assets/images/featured-cards/`.

 ## License & Credits